-The Empire District Electric Company (Empire) filed an Application requesting approval of its Annual Energy Cost Adjustment (ACA).
-Empire requests an ACA factor of (\$0.00111) per kWh in order to return \$257,295 of over-recovered fuel and purchased power expenses from retail customers during the ACA period ending October 31, 2019.
-Staff conducted audits of Empire's Application and its Southwest Power Pool (SPP) Integrated Market (IM) activity.
-As part of its audit, Staff evaluated the market performance of Empire's coal units during periods of self-committed operation in the SPP IM.
-The confidential findings are detailed in the Analysis Section of this report.
-Based on Staff's market performance review, Staff found that Empire's coal units produced day-ahead energy margins in nearly all of the operating months in 2019.
-As such, Staff is not recommending any disallowances based on its review and recommends approval of Empire ACA factor as by Empire requested in its Application.
+The Empire District Electric Company (Empire) filed an Application requesting approval of its annual Energy Cost Adjustment (ACA).
+Empire is requesting an ACA factor of \$0.00046 per kWh in order to recover \$100,810 of under-recovered fuel and purchased power expenses from retail customers during the ACA period ending October 31, 2020.
+Staff conducted an audit of Empire's Application, as discussed below, and recommends approval of Empire's requested 2020 ACA factor.